For Amazon sellers

 Is the trademark check actually free?

 Yes.
 You get 3 visual trademark checks for free, lifetime, with no signup required for the first check.
-Pro is $19.99/month for unlimited searches and detailed AI verdicts.
+Need a few more?
+A one-time $9 pack adds 5 checks — no subscription.
+Pro is $19.99/month for 200 searches a month and detailed AI verdicts.
 No card required to start.

 What happens if my Merch by Amazon design is rejected for IP?